+Date \\\\\

+To Virginia Housing 601 South Belvidere Street Richmond, Virginia 23220

+RE: 2024 4% Tax Credit Reservation Request (30% present value credits to be paired with tax-exempt bonds)

+Name of Development 1

+Name of Owner

+Dear Virginia Housing:

+This undersigned firm represents the above-referenced Owner as its counsel.
+It has received a copy of and has reviewed the completed application package dated \\\\\\\\\ (of which this opinion is a part) (the "Application") submitted to you for the purpose of requesting, in connection with the captioned Development, a reservation of low-income housing tax credits ("Credits") available under Section 42 of the Internal Revenue Code of 1986, as amended (the "Code").
+It has also reviewed Section 42 of the Code, the regulations issued pursuant thereto and such other binding authority as it believes to be applicable to the issuance hereof (the regulations and binding authority hereinafter collectively referred to as the "Regulations").

-Date То Virginia Housing 601 South Belvidere Street Richmond, Virginia 23220 RE: 2024 4% Tax Credit Reservation Request (30% present value credits to be paired with tax-exempt bonds) Name of Development Name of Owner Dear ' Virginia Housing: of and is a pathe caunder Section it beli Indersigned firm represents the above-referenced Owner as its counsel.
-It has received a copy d has reviewed the completed application package dated neces reaso d upon the foregoing reviews and upon due investigation of such matters as it deems sary in order to render this opinion, but without expressing any opinion as to either the nableness of the estimated or projected figures or the veracity or accuracy of the factual sentations set forth in the Application, the undersigned is of the opinion that: 1. .
-It is more likely than not that the inclusion in eligible basis of the Development of such cost items or portions thereof, as set forth in the Hard Costs and Owners Costs section of the
+Based upon the foregoing reviews and upon due investigation of such matters as it deems necessary in order to render this opinion, but without expressing any opinion as to either the reasonableness of the estimated or projected figures or the veracity or accuracy of the factual representations set forth in the Application, the undersigned is of the opinion that:

+- 1. It is more likely than not that the inclusion in eligible basis of the Development of such cost items or portions thereof, as set forth in the Hard Costs and Owners Costs section of the Application form, complies with all applicable requirements of the Code and Regulations. - 2.
+[Select One]